polyaxon/polyaxon/site/docs/core/quick-start/components.md

 $ polyaxon ops logs
 ```

-This will return the results for the last operation you executed, otherwise you need to pass a UUID to get the logs for a specific run:
+This will return the results for the last operation you executed, otherwise, you need to pass a UUID to get the logs for a specific run:

 ```bash
 $ polyaxon ops -p quick-start -uuid UUID logs